jesper4711/slidev-skill/README.md

 ## Installation

-Copy `SKILL.md` to your Claude Code skills directory:
+Copy `SKILL.md` to your Claude Code skills directory (you can also put it in a specific project):

 ```bash
 # macOS/Linux